GameSterDamian/justsurviveold/README.md

 # Description
-This is my minecrat website.
+This is my minecraft website.

 # Live link
 The live link can be found here: